 Step 2: Adjust The Waist Strap

-With your child seated, buckle the harness, then pull the front adjuster(s) to snug the waist belts so they’re secure but comfortable.
+With your child seated, buckle the harness, then pull the front adjuster(s) to snug the waist belts.
+They should feel secure but comfortable.

 Step 3: Secure The Crotch Strap

-Ensure the crotch strap routes up between the legs and clicks securely into the center buckle.
-Check that it prevents sliding without causing pressure.
+Make sure the crotch strap routes up between the legs and clicks securely into the center buckle.
+It should prevent sliding without putting pressure on your child.

 Step 4: Final Safety Check

-Confirm all buckles “click,” straps are flat, and the harness cannot be pulled off the shoulders.
-Re-check after naps, clothing changes, or extended rides.
+Confirm all buckles “click,” straps are flat, and the harness can’t be pulled off the shoulders.
+Re-check after naps, clothing changes, or long rides.

 Ensuring Proper Fit And Safety

-Proper strap adjustment provides safety and peace of mind.
+Proper strap adjustment gives you both safety and peace of mind.
 Use this compact checklist before each outing:

 Understanding Strap Components

 Most Baby Trend strollers include a 5-point harness (two shoulders, two hips/waist, one crotch), a center buckle, a parking brake, and a wrist tether strap.
-Use them every time.
+Use all of them every time.

 Adjusting Shoulder Straps

-Route shoulder straps through the appropriate slots and remove slack using the front adjuster.
-Straps should lie flat over the shoulders and chest without cutting into the neck.
+Route shoulder straps through the correct slots and remove slack using the front adjuster.
+The straps should lie flat over the shoulders and chest without cutting into the neck.

 Securing Waist Belts

-Snug the waist belts so you cannot pull the harness off the shoulders.
+Snug the waist belts so you can’t pull the harness off the shoulders.
 Check for equal tension on both sides.

 Testing Buckle Safety

-Listen/feel for a positive “click.”
-Test by pulling on each strap to ensure it’s latched.
+Listen and feel for a solid “click.”
+Test by pulling on each strap to make sure it’s latched.

 Checking Overall Fit

 Your child should sit comfortably with normal breathing and movement.
-Straps must be untwisted, and the harness should remain in place during turns or stops.
+Straps must be untwisted, and the harness should stay in place during turns or stops.

-Extra safety notes: Always set the parking brake before buckling or unbuckling; keep the tether strap on your wrist during movement; never leave your child unattended; and follow model-specific warnings in your manual.
+Extra safety notes: Always set the parking brake before buckling or unbuckling.
+Keep the tether strap on your wrist during movement.
+Never leave your child unattended.
+Follow any model-specific warnings in your manual.

 Frequently Asked Questions